altunsercan/altunsercan/README.md

 You can find me creep around Extenject chatrooms to spread holy message of Dependency Injection.

 - 🔭 I’m currently working on ...
-Async support for Extenject, Some build tools for myself.
+Exploring Roslyn compiler capabilities (Source Generation in particular) and developing patterns and practices around it.
 - 🌱 I’m currently learning ...
-Using TDD in Game Dev.
+VR/AR development
 - ⚡ Fun fact: ...
 I like to give my repositories weird names so only people brave enough to go to their manager with "Kegstand" may use them.

 <!--